Faculty Members of the Department of Sociology, Gerontology, and Substance Abuse Studies

 Ms. Leeda Copley

 Ms. Copley holds a B. A. in History, a B. A. in Sociology, and an M. A. in Sociology, all from Ohio State University.
-She is currently finishing her Ph.
-D. in Sociology from Ohio State University.
+She is currently working on her Ph.
+D. in Ageing from Swansea University in Wales.
 Specializing in quantitative (statistical) methods, her research tends to be in the areas of medical sociology, gerontology, and the family.
 Specifically, she spends a lot of time pondering the importance of family and friends for older adults under stress.
-Ms. Copley teaches statistics, research methods, medical sociology, and social psychology, but she also has a keen interest in helping students improve their study habits and overcome test/math anxieties.
+Ms. Copley teaches statistics, research methods, medical sociology, and sociology of monsters, but she also has a keen interest in helping students improve their study habits and overcome test/math anxieties.

 Dr. David Ford

 Dr. Ford received a B.A. in Psychology - 1973, a M.S. in Sociology with an emphasis in Social Psychology in 1975 and a Ph.D. in Sociology with emphases in Social Gerontology and Sociology of the Family in 1988.

 His research interests include macro level studies of divorce, program consultation, and program evaluation work on grants dealing with community and youth issues such as, drug and alcohol use/abuse and prevention and with building neighborhood coalitions to address those issues.
 He is also involved in studying factors effecting female incarceration and recidivism rates.